alek-antic/CanYouFeelTheRhythm/README.txt

-	Circle - the most basic beat, which the player just presses X or Z on at the right time Approach circle - slowly fades in around a beat to show the player when to click Masher - a beat where the player just mashes the X and Z keys as much as possible FallingCircle(Catch the beat and Music Flow) - the special beats moving down the screen for catching FallingSlider(Catch the beat and Music Flow) - the special beats that fall down the screen that need to be held Catcher (for catch the beat) - the character moving at the bottom of the screen to catch beats MiniGame
+	Circle - the most basic beat, which the player just presses X or Z on at the right time Approach circle - slowly fades in around a beat to show the player when to click Masher - a beat where the player just mashes the X and Z keys as much as possible
-	Chase
-	Catch
-	Flow

 Responsibility List:

 Aleksandar: all Beats and all Beatmap related classes
 Ben:  all Screens, all MiniGames, and Catcher

-Potential Concerns :
-1. Perhaps the tutorial should be part of the want to have because it is an important feature of your program that makes it "legit" and also would help the user understand the game w/o looking at the ReadMe
-2. Add the SoundEffects, FallingBeat classes to the UML(unless I didn't see them) because they will help with understanding the class structure
-3. Allow the users to choose the buttons for the game?
-Minor detail because everything else seems pretty solid but not all users enjoy using certain buttons to play games.
-4. Will the user be able to upload their own songs to play to?
-Seems like a great function, but the "information" you require from the song seems like something that the user shouldn't have to input, but I understand that extracting that informatin would be a pain